 Leave bulky brollies behind – you’ll find a bespoke Howe umbrella, designed in collaboration with the Artist Residence, in your room.
 Its solid maple handle and sturdy material will defend you against even the most dramatic Bristolian downpour.

-Pups are welcome in certain room types (Boot Room, Factory, Loft, and both suites) for £15 a pooch per night.
+Pups are welcome in certain room types for £15 a pooch per night.
 Each dog is pampered with a comfy bed, food and water bowls, and Lily’s Kitchen organic dog treats.
+Please check on the availability of a dog-friendly room before booking.
 See more pet-friendly hotels in Bristol.

 The hotel has a strict no single-use-plastics policy, including doing away with non-eco friendly miniatures in rooms.
 Instead, you’ll find lovely large bottles of Bramley products lining the subway tiles of your bathroom – hand-made with all-natural ingredients by a West Country apothecarist.
 The ingredients are 100 per cent biodegradable and cruelty free, and the packaging is completely recyclable.
 Products from local Bristol suppliers can be found throughout, too, such as Hobbs House pastries, Wookey Hole cheddar, Lost & Grounded beers and bottles from Avery’s wine merchants.

 The royal-blue library sofa across from the crackling fireplace is a prime spot for a prolonged breakfast; a round table under David Buonaguidi’s ‘Party like it’s 1999’ poster seems fitting for a negroni night-cap.

 Well-worn, well-loved, well-lived in pieces that can be dressed up or down with (ideally self-made) accessories.